310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% endbubble %}

 {% bubble Chiaki idle %}
 Yeah, seriously.
-Regardless, I’m sure even you understand that we can’t just stand around and do nothing, right, Takamine?
+Regardless, I’m sure you also understand that we can’t just stand around and do nothing, right, Takamine?
 {% endbubble %}

 {% bubble Midori idle %}